 To some, one of the ultimate no-no's is using metal utensils.

-It is believed that because they have sharp ends and are often made of stainless steel — which is harder than cast iron — that they not only scratch your seasoning but can also leave gouges on the surface on your pan.
+It is believed that because they have sharp ends and are often made of stainless steel—which is harder than cast iron—hat they not only scratch your seasoning but can also leave gouges on the surface of your pan.

-So can metal utensils actually ruin your seasoning and cast iron?
+So can you use metal utensils on cast iron?

-In short, no. If we take a closer look at the two most common types of metal utensils — the spatula and tongs — we will find that they won’t harm that beautiful layer of polymerized oil we call seasoning.
+In short, yes.
+If we take a closer look at the two most common types of metal utensils—the spatula and tongs—we will find that they won't harm that beautiful layer of polymerized oil we call seasoning.

 In fact, in some cases, they can even help make your cookware better!